Installation

 curl http://localhost:8787/health

 Your auth token is printed once during init and shown by hicortex status.
-Keep it — you will need it if you later connect additional machines.
+Keep it — you will need it to connect additional machines.

 1. Set up the server machine

-Run init as above on the machine that will host the database.
-After setup, get the auth token:
+Run init on the machine that will host the shared database:

 npx @gamaze/hicortex status

-Note the Auth token shown in the output — you will enter it on each client.
+Note the Auth token shown in the output.

 On every other machine:

-All machines query the same shared memory for retrieval.
-The MCP tools work transparently.
+All machines now query the same shared memory.
+The MCP tools work transparently; your agents cannot tell the difference between local and remote.

-The core server and nightly pipeline are harness-independent.
-The harness-specific setup connects the agent to the running server for recall (search + lesson injection).
-Capture is always handled by the nightly pipeline reading each harness's own session store — not the plugin.
+The memory server and capture pipeline are harness-agnostic.
+The harness-specific plugins connect a particular agent to the running server for recall — per-prompt memory injection, lessons at session start, and the full memory toolset.
+Capture is always handled by the capture watchdog reading each harness’s own session store, never by the plugin.

 Hermes